stevencombs/retrocombs.github.io/_posts/2014-12-31-mac-users-guide-to-chromebook.md

 Responsiveness is similar to an iPad.
 Click on the Chrome browser icon and Chrome loads almost immediately.
 Search results appear as quickly as your internet connection provides.
 Shutdown is quick.
 Given the [Chrome OS Linux](https://www.youtube.com/watch?v=KA5RQv9mBoY) underpinnings combined with the on board solid state drive (SSD), this level of performance is expected.

 All-in-all, performance and battery life on a modern Chromebook is very similar to the current crop of entry level Mac laptops.
-My Acer doesn’t include a newer [Haswell chipset](http://en.wikipedia.org/wiki/Haswell_(microarchitecture)), but rather the older Celeron version; however, I still get about 5 hours of battery life.
-Newer Chromebooks with the Haswell chipset claim about 8-10 hours.
+My Acer doesn’t include the newer Bay Trail chipset, but rather the older Haswell chipset; however, I still get about 5 hours of battery life.
+Newer Chromebooks with the Bay Trail chipset claim about 8-10 hours.

 [Back to TOC](#toc)